 Before there were planes, some daring people flew in silk hot-air balloons.
 The balloons were hard to control, and often blew off course.
 The American Leila Adair, who visited New Zealand in 1894, performed on a trapeze under her balloon.

 Modern nylon balloons are safer.
 New Zealand’s colourful balloon festivals began in 1988, and today tourists enjoy sightseeing from high in the sky.

 In the early 1900s many New Zealanders built their own engine-powered planes, and formed aero clubs.
 Today almost anyone can learn to fly, including young people.
-A popular hobby is restoring old aircraft, which are flown in spectacular air shows.
+A popular hobby is restoring old aircraft, which are flown at spectacular air shows.

 Microlights are tiny planes with light engines.
 They are cheap to build and quite easy to fly, and you can train for a licence.

 Gliders are planes with no engine.
 Launched by a powered aircraft, they stay up by riding on air currents.
 In 1911, 18-year-old George Bolt built and flew a glider above Christchurch.
 Some Kiwis have been world gliding champions.

 Parachuting and skydiving